-Well, it turns out that green bananas contain proteins which are similar to the proteins in latex aka the ones which cause the allergic reactions.
-This is a condition which is called ‘the latex-fruit syndrome’.
+Well, it turns out that green bananas contain proteins that are similar to the proteins in latex aka the ones which cause allergic reactions.
+This condition is called ‘the latex-fruit syndrome’.

-As we’ve already established, green bananas may offer one certain health benefits which their yellow counterparts do not.
+As we’ve already established, green bananas may offer certain health benefits that their yellow counterparts do not.
 This is mostly thanks to their resistant starch and pectin content.
 Still, some people find them unappealing due to their specific taste and texture.

 Some have even reported digestive problems when consuming green bananas, so it’s safe to assume that they’re not for everyone.
 But for most of the population, they are perfectly alright.
 But even ripened bananas which still have a bit of green can still offer the benefits mentioned above.